The Cultural Evolution of Tanning and Its Dangerous Effects on Our Skin

 Most people don’t realize the importance of lip health.
 It is one of the most dangerous locations to develop sun damage and skin cancer.

-Reduce the Dermal Basophilic Degeneration that Stimulates Skin Cancer Formation
+Reducing the Dermal Basophilic Degeneration that Stimulates Skin Cancer Formation

 This damage to the skin comes in two forms: direct and indirect.
 Ultraviolet light A and B has a direct negative physical and chemical effect.
 This creates a tremendous amount of inflammation, adding to the total damage.